openerp-hk-t/odoo-acl/index.md

 # Introduction

-Odoo UI Design Kit is a collaborative requirement-definition workspace for Odoo customization projects.
+Odoo UI Kit is a collaborative requirement-definition workspace for Odoo customization projects.
 It converts an Excel-based data structure into an interactive Odoo-style prototype, lets business users modify the prototype through natural-language chat, and allows precise requirements to be attached directly to fields, tables, buttons, tabs, and other interface elements.
 The resulting context can then be transformed into a structured development specification for implementation and review.

 ## Intended users